ZacBlanco/zacblanco.github.io/_posts/2015-9-03-guide-principles-electrical-engineering.md

 ### Resistance

 Because our voltage is a function of time we need to deal with functions when we calculate our values.
-But in the phasor domain it is simply V=IR (When $$V$$ and $$I$$ are in phase!!!).
+But in the phasor domain it is simply V=IR (When $$V$$ and $$I$$ are in phase!!).

 _Time Domain_: $$i(t)R = v(t)$$